In this installment of SuperHumans of Capbase, we have James Hottensen. James leads our BD & Partnerships efforts.

-I came to Capbase through Great Oaks VC where I started my career just right out of undergrad.
-That was a really great opportunity to get in touch with startups, but eventually I became more interested in the mechanics of how they go from zero to one.
+I came to Capbase through Great Oaks VC where I started my career right out of undergrad.
+That was a really great opportunity to get in touch with startups, but eventually I became more interested in the mechanics of how companies go from zero to one.
 From an investor standpoint you’re looking at it from a results based framework and not necessarily from a process based one.

-I’ve ended up working with Great Oaks for 5 years, it was an amazing experience for me.
-During that time I worked with a portfolio company called Tenter, which was like an Airbnb for outdoor experiences and camping, and it was a great experience.
+I ended up working with Great Oaks for five years.
+It was an amazing experience for me.
+During that time I worked with a portfolio company called Tentrr, which was like an Airbnb for outdoor experiences and camping.
 I was there for about a year and a half, and then joined Capbase in April.
-I got linked up with Greg through, Jude Gomila, who I led Great Oaks investment into his company, Golden.
+I got linked up with Greg through Jude Gomila, after I led Great Oaks investment into his company, Golden.